nwjs/node/doc/api/n-api.md

 Addon modules often need to leverage async helpers from libuv as part of their implementation.
 This allows them to schedule work to be executed asynchronously so that their methods can return in advance of the work being completed.
-This is important in order to allow them to avoid blocking overall execution of the Node.js application.
+This allows them to avoid blocking overall execution of the Node.js application.

 N-API provides an ABI-stable interface for these supporting functions which covers the most common asynchronous use cases.